Sidney (village), New York: History

 The area now known as Sidney was inhabited by the Husatunnuk prior to its "purchase" from Goldsboro Banyar, of Albany, in 1771 by Rev. William Johnston, Presbyterian, born in Dublin, Ireland.
 The town was then called "Johnston" settlement until its renaming in 1801.

 The village was named for Admiral Sir Sidney Smith.

 It is located nearly equidistant from Oneonta to the northeast, in the direction of the state capital Albany, and Binghamton to the southwest via I-88.
 Its position on the Susquehanna River makes it witness to the annual General Clinton Canoe Regatta.

 The largest local employer today is Amphenol followed by Keith Clark though the latter is reported to be closing.

-The town has also felt the loss of a local grocery, Price Chopper remains, and Kmart, as its manufacturing overall has declined over the last couple of decades.

-It's local hospital, now part of Bassett A.O.
+Its local hospital, now part of Bassett A.O.
 Fox Hospital – Tri-Town Campus, has been closed except for the daytime critical care center.
 Two other outpatient clinics are also present nearby.

 The town continues to maintain its own local schools, library, EMS and fire district.

 Pioneer Cemetery and the Sidney Historic District are listed on the National Register of Historic Places.

 In June 2006, Sidney, along with other parts of New York and Pennsylvania, was hit by severe flooding.
 Carr's Creek washed out a 50 ft section of Interstate 88 east of Sidney.
 At around 6:20 am on Wednesday, June 28, two trucks from different directions drove into the chasm, apparently unaware of it, killing both drivers.
 David Swingle, 42, of Waverly, New York, who was driving westbound, was identified shortly after the accident.
 The eastbound trucker was Patrick O'Connell, 55, of Lisbon, Maine.
 His body was found downstream several days after the water receded.

 The New York State Department of Transportation finished preliminary repairs on I-88 by the end of 2006.
 Additional construction was completed within the next year due to the settling of the highway.

 The village itself was also flooded, particularly the westernmost part of the town on the south side of the Susquehanna River.
 Hardest hit were parts of Willow, Maple, Oak, Winegard, Bridge and River streets, some of which took on over 4 ft of muddy water during the flood.
 Many other areas were also affected.
 The entire downtown area north of the railroad tracks was evacuated because of the rising levels of the Susquehanna River.